dimforge/nphysics.org/docs/contact_models.md

 ## Signorini-Coulomb model
-The Signorini-Coulomb contact model combines the non-penetration constraint of the aforementioned Signorini model with additional constraints to handle friction.
-The **nphysics** implements an approximation of the Coulomb friction model which states that friction forces are restricted to a friction cone.
+The Signorini-Coulomb contact model combines the non-penetration constraint of the aforementioned Signorini model with additional constraints to handle friction. **nphysics** implements an approximation of the Coulomb friction model which states that friction forces are restricted to a friction cone.
 The `SignoriniCoulombPyramidModel` structure implements friction by approximating the friction cone (left) by a pyramid (right):